stephenslab/pathways/README.md

   about the NCBI BioSystems pathways.
 This file was downloaded from the [NCBI FTP site][ncbi-ftp-biosystems] on March 22, 2020.

++ **biosystems_gene.gz** is a tab-delimited file containing gene set data for the NCBI BioSystems pathways.
+This file was downloaded from the [NCBI FTP site][ncbi-ftp-biosystems] on March 22, 2020.

 + **PathwayCommons12.All.hgnc.gmt.gz** is a text file containing pathway data, including gene sets.
 This file was downloaded from [Pathway Commons][pc-12-downloads] on March 20, 2020.